vgthoppae/teamreports.io.docs/README.md

 # teamreports.io - User Guide

+This documentation covers the concepts and features with the product.
+The exact details of 'how to do' are covered in the [videos](https://www.youtube.com/channel/UCTy-FhKSi-FJKj2ciYUhY0g).

 ## What?

 teamreports is a SaaS platform for teams to collaboratively build reports and share them with stakeholders.
 Typically SaaS platforms provide a service that can be used by subscribers.
 In addition to being a simple Saas Platform, teamreports.io provides capabilities for each organization to dynamically configure and customize the behavior in a way typical to a No Code platform.